Introduction

 - Notice of Hearing: Upon submitting your application, NCAT will issue a notice to all parties involved, detailing the date, time, and location of the hearing.
 It’s crucial to attend this hearing as it determines the outcome of your application.

-- Conciliation Encouraged: Before the hearing, NCAT promotes conciliation—a form of conflict resolution where a third party helps the disputing parties reach a voluntary agreement.
+- Conciliation Encouraged: Before the hearing, NCAT promotes conciliation—a form of alternative dispute resolution process where a third party helps the disputing parties reach a voluntary agreement.
 This step is aimed at resolving the issue without a formal hearing if possible.

 - Preparing for the Hearing: